|

 -

-return the integer part of the quotient of the receivers value
+return the integer part of the quotient of the receiver's value

-and the arguments value.
 The result is truncated toward negative infinity

 The following is always true: